DFAR Amendment for Contractor Implementation

 Photo by Nicolas Foster

-The Disruptive Technology Task Force was launched in February of 2023 by the Department of Commerce, the Department of Justice, and the Federal Bureau of Investigation in an effort to prevent the unlawful acquisition of advanced technologies by foreign adversaries.
+The Disruptive Technology Strike Force was launched February 16, 2023 by the Department of Commerce, the Department of Justice, and the Federal Bureau of Investigation in an effort to prevent the unlawful acquisition of advanced technologies by foreign adversaries.
 To date this effort has resulted in numerous cases being filed against parties involved in sanctions and export control violations.
 These offenses involved the unlawful transfer of sensitive information, articles, and military-grade technology to China, Iran, and Russia.

 Three cases involved individuals attempting to procure controlled technologies for Iran or Iranian end users.
 These cases involved items and technologies associated with military products, aerospace, firefighting, UAV’s, and materials used for weapons of mass destruction.